smithy-lang/smithy-examples/gradle-plugin-examples/tutorial/README.md

 ### Smithy Gradle Plugin Tutorial

-An example Smithy project that demonstrates how to use the [Smithy Gradle plugins](https://github.com/smithy-lang/smithy-gradle-plugin) by creating a simple Cafe service model.
+An example Smithy project that demonstrates how to use [Smithy Gradle plugins](https://github.com/smithy-lang/smithy-gradle-plugin) by creating a simple Cafe service model.

 This project: